katyachemistry/PLI_prediction/README.md

 ## Model Architecture

 We used a simple MLP classifier.
-After each layer batch normalization was used and ReLU activation function was applied.
+After each layer batch normalization and ReLU activation function was applied.
+To produce labels, sigmoid function was used.

 <img src="./Untitledneur.svg">